 The Secret Power of The Lucky Numbers

 Lucky numbers; everyone has them.
-These could be numbers that you play all the time in the lottery or they could just be your number that resonates with you.
-For me, my lucky number is 3443 because that is the last hospital room my mother was in before she died and it is our house addresses combined (mine is 34 and hers was 43).
+These could be numbers that you play all the time in the lottery, or they could be the number that resonates with you.
+For me, my lucky number is 3443 because that is the last hospital room my mother was in before she died and it is our house addresses combined (mine is 34, and hers was 43).
 Seems like too much of a coincidence, right?
-My aunt also plays that number for the Pick 4 and in the three years since my mother’s passing, she has won about $700.
+My aunt also plays that number for the Pick 4, and in the three years since my mother’s passing, she has won about $700.
 Not bad for a lucky number, huh?

 There are countless numbers that people can choose from; however, one number that seems to come up a lot when celebrities are asked what their number is.
 Can you guess it?
 Quite a few celebrities have made 13 their lucky numbers.
 Some of the most notable celebs are Taylor Swift (who is very about her love of the number), Adriana Lima, Leyla Milani, LL Cool J, and Mena Suvari.
 Who knew so many celebrities favor 13?

 For many people, they see 13 as an unlucky number—Friday the 13th is no joke!
 Well, that is if you are superstitious.
 Why exactly is 13 viewed as being so unlucky?
 Well, there are no clear, definitive answers to this question, but there is some speculation.